 Cash accounts are often reserved for spot trading or spot investing, versus trading CFDs and other derivatives contracts which are typically done with a margin account.
-Cash trading offers its own advantages, such as far greater accessibility, less risk overall, and a greater range of available assets to trade.
+Cash accounts are used by investors more than margin accounts, while margin accounts are used by speculators more than investors.

 For example, if an investor places $10,000 into a cash account, the asset’s value would have to depreciate all the way to zero for all cash equivalent positions to be eliminated.
 With a margin account, the same $10,000 could be lost entirely with one improperly managed position.
 At the same time, a cash position in most assets would have to be worth millions in order to earn a million in ROI, while a $1 million ROI trade is possible with as low as a $1,000 margin account position, possibly lower, depending on leverage available at each broker.

 Leverage offered and margin requirements vary from platform to platform and can change depending on market conditions.
 When market volatility is high, for example, a broker might raise margin requirements for the safety of its customers.
 Brokers or exchanges will generally make an announcement in advance if there are any changes.